chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 * Limited notifications in the dashboard.

 = 1.4 =
-* Added support Multisite mode in limit login attempts.
+* Added support Multisite mode for limit login attempts.
 * Added Number of comments column on the Users screen in dashboard.
 * Updated notification settings.
 * Updated languages files.